Why is it important for a leader to take responsibility in a republic of self-governing citizens?

 Smith, Jean Edward.
 Eisenhower in War and Peace.
 New York: Random House, 2012.

-Why is it important for a leader to take responsibility for decisions in a republic of self-governing citizens?
+What is a republic?
+Students identify and explain why it is important for leaders to take responsibility in a self-governing republic.